angarsky/diveintopython/learn/functions/import_functions.md

 When importing functions in Python, common errors include **import errors**, **syntax errors**, and **module attribute errors**.

-If you encounter an error when importing a function, there are a few things you can try to fix it.
+If you encounter an error when trying to call a function from another file, there are a few things you can try to fix it.
 First, make sure that the file you're trying to import from is located in the same directory as your Python script.
 If not, you may need to specify the path to the file.

 Next, check the syntax of the import statement to make sure it's correct.
 If you're using the `from` keyword, make sure you've included the correct function name.
 If you're using the `import` keyword, make sure you're referring to the correct module name.